Hale Anaole Apartments

 No analysis available

-I searched the remarks for leasehold language such as lease expires, ground lease ends, renewed through, or an expiration year, but found nothing.
-With no lease-related mention, the expiry year cannot be determined from these listings.
+I searched the remarks for leasehold language such as lease expiry, ground lease end, or renewal dates, but found nothing.
+Since no 4-digit lease end year is provided, this remains unknown.

-The remarks provide direct evidence that VA financing is supported for this building.
-Multiple listings mention VA approval or VA assumable financing, which is strong confirmation.
+The remarks directly support VA financing approval for this building.
+Multiple listings mention VA assumable loans and one explicitly says the building is VA approved, which is strong public evidence.

 No analysis available

-I searched the remarks for direct fire/life-safety compliance language such as FLSE passed, fire safety certified, life safety compliant, and passed fire inspection, but found nothing.
-With no explicit evidence in the public remarks, this remains unconfirmed.
+I searched the remarks for explicit fire/life safety compliance language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection, but found nothing.
+Secure building, VA approved, and hurricane coverage references do not confirm this specific feature.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.